charles-goodsir/charles-goodsir/README.md

 ## About Me

 I'm a passionate full-stack developer with experience in React, Node.js, and TypeScript.
 Currently working as a Software Configuration Engineer at DATACOM Solutions (NZ), I specialize in building clean, scalable applications and solving complex technical challenges.
+I'm currently learning Python and am eager to dive deeper into its capabilities for data science, automation, and backend development.

 ## Professional Experience